Introduction to Cag-Sem (Research Use Only)

 2. Nutrient Partitioning and Body-Composition Research

-3. Cardiovascular and Inflammatory Signaling Markers
+3. Cardiometabolic and Inflammatory Signaling

-4. Dose-Escalation Frameworks and Pharmacokinetic Context
+4. Pharmacokinetic Context

 Safety and Research Context